PaulMcMillan/placeholders/README.md

 ```

 You can also pass a version number as the second argument if you need something different than the default.

+This assumes you have `twine` [set up properly](https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives).